-51. Events After The Balance Sheet Date
+50. Events After The Balance Sheet Date

-The Statement of Accounts was authorised for issue by the Head of Finance on 28 May 2019.
+The Statement of Accounts was authorised for issue by the Head of Finance on 25 June 2020.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+It is the Council's view that the impact of the COVID pandemic has not had a material impact on the 2019/20 financial statements.
+More detail on this can be seen in the narrative report.